ujjwal-9/blog/_posts/2021-01-05-CT-Brain-Anatomy.md

 [Source](https://sinaiem.org/tentorial-subdural-hemorrhage/#:~:text=They%20may%20resemble%20intraparenchymal%20bleed,portion%20of%20the%20occipital%20lobes.)

 This is what Tentorial Subdural Hemorrhage look like on CT.
 It may resemble [intraparenchymal bleed](https://en.wikipedia.org/wiki/Intraparenchymal_hemorrhage#:~:text=Intraparenchymal%20hemorrhage%20(IPH)%20is%20one,a%20wide%20spectrum%20of%20disorders.) on CT.

+### Arachnoid Mater

+Underneath the arachnoid is a space known as the sub-arachnoid space.
+It contains cerebrospinal fluid, which acts to cushion the brain.

+### Pia Mater

+Physical Property: very thin, and tightly adhered to the surface of the brain and spinal cord.

+It covers contours of the brain (the gyri and fissures).

 ### Falx cerebri